dojo4/policy/hr.md

 ####Communications & Ops for Contractors

-dojo4 email & gravatar (?) - use when interacting directly with clients?
+* Please always use a dojo4 email address and gravatar (if you don’t already have one, ask and we’ll get one to you) when interacting directly with clients.
-Time tracking - in redmine (see above)
+* Time tracking - use Redmine on a daily basis for all hours you want to be paid for (see above for details).
-Status emails - If you are working on a project (or were assigned work that it turns out you cannot do that day) please send in a status email as the first thing you do in your work day.
+* Daily status emails - If you are working on a project (or were assigned work that it turns out you cannot do that day) please send in a status email as the first thing you do in your work day.
-Github - Ara’s notes?
-Redmine - Ara’s notes?
-Flowdock - Ara’s notes?
+* Github - Please use Github to commit code on a daily basis.
+* Redmine - Please use Redmine for project support, flexible issue tracking, client communication and of course, time tracking.
+* Flowdock - Please use Flowdock for dojo4 communications throughout the day. be aware of threads adn use those to streamline communication easily monitor Redmine activity streaming into Flowdock easily monitor commits through Github streaming into Flowdock some email streams can be monitored here, too
-Sekrets - As per the subcontractor agreement: "SUBCONTRACTOR shall not disclose CLIENT or dojo4 proprietary information and the contents or nature of the project outside of dojo4 and CLIENT personnel and/or SUBCONTRACTORs on the project team."
+* Sekrets - As per the subcontractor agreement: "SUBCONTRACTOR shall not disclose CLIENT or dojo4 proprietary information and the contents or nature of the project outside of dojo4 and CLIENT personnel and/or SUBCONTRACTORs on the project team."
 All info in the sekrets is proprietary information.
-Misuse of sekrets will result in incarceration into a self-inflicted ethical hell or permanent assignment as a low-life pariah, or both.
+Misuse of Sekrets will result in incarceration into a self-inflicted ethical hell or permanent assignment as a low-life pariah, or both.
-Google calendar- As a courtesy to our friends and team members at dojo4, please share a regularly updated google calendar with them using your dojo4 address.
+* Google calendar- As a courtesy to our friends and team members at dojo4, please share a regularly updated google calendar with them using your dojo4 address.
+It is helpful if that calendar shares your name, i.e. “Corey Kohn.”
-Meetings
+* Meetings:
-Daily standup- Please feel join us for standup, either in person or by Google Hangout (https://plus.google.com/hangouts/_/dojo4.com/standup?authuser=0) if you are working on a dojo4 project.
+Daily standup- Please feel join us for standup, either in person or by Google Hangout if you are working on a dojo4 project.
-Friday standup and lunch - All friends and family of dojo4 are invited for Friday standup (http://dojo4.com/blog/a-bow-and-a-clap) and a "catered" lunch that day.
-If you think you'll be there, please let Corey know you're coming so that she can plan for lunch.
+* Friday standup and lunch - All friends and family of dojo4 are invited for Friday standup and a "catered" lunch that day.
+If you think you'll be there, please let Corey know by that morning so that she order lunch.
-Leads
-orgdev?
+* Org Dev - we do an organization development meeting during lunch, every first Friday of each month - we’d love to have you there!

 ### Environmental Policy